AngelaLorenzo/searchPokemon/README.md

 # searchPokemon
-Serach your Pokemon in two diferents ways with JS. https://searchpokemonn.netlify.app/
+Search your Pokemon in two diferents ways with JS. https://searchpokemonn.netlify.app/